deepminer142/logistic_growth/README.md

 ![My Image Description](population_growth_comparison_with_legend.png)

 ### Interpretations
-Blue represent exponential growth - As on a log scale it is a straight line
+Orange represent exponential growth - As on a log scale it is a straight line
 - This shows continuous and unbounded increase, suggesting no constraints on resources or space.

-Red line represents logistic growth - as levels off at a particular value as population reaches carrying capacity.
+Blue line represents logistic growth - as levels off at a particular value as population reaches carrying capacity.
 - This suggests a maximum population size due to environmental constraints.

 My graph shows unrestricted growth (exponential) and limited growth stabilising at a sustainable level (logistic).